Home » Type » Condiment » How To Make Tahini

 top down view of sesame seeds in a wooden bowl.

+What does tahini taste like?
 Tahini has a nutty flavor with a slight bitterness and tends to be an acquired taste.
-But once you become accustomed to its unique flavor, you will fall in love and want to use it in just about everything!
+Once you become accustomed to its unique flavor, you will fall in love and want to use it in just about everything!

 side by side photos showing the process of making tahini.